hazooma/Hazem_Hexad/README.md

 # Task -
 **Input/Outpu**
-As you can see when clicking on the red line on the map the tracking data spans multiple days.
-It's unclear when a trip starts or ends.
-To give dispatchers a better overview over the trips the driver has taken in recent history it would be helpful to split the tracking data into trips and display them separatly on the map.
+To run your query on the server , you should make post requests to <http://localhost:26062/calculateCost>, -Input : The body of the request is a json where the key is the code of the product and the value is the number of items .
 **Solution**
 1. Change the server (`server/index.js`) so that the tracking data is split into multiple arrays (segments).
 Check Helper.locations_To_Segments function